 1. With a hand mixer or electric mixer fitted with a paddle, cream the butter and sugar.
 Then alternately add batches of broken walnuts and eggs.

-2. When the pastry base has cooled, spread the walnut cream evenly.
+2. Once the pastry base has cooled, spread the walnut cream evenly.

 3. Bake the tart at 160oC for 30 – 40 minutes (mine baked at 38 mins) until the cream is set and golden brown.
 Cool at room temperature in the tin.